alenperic/Temporary-Email-List-Generator/README.md

-# Temporary Email Domains Processor
+# Temporary Email Domains List Creation Automation

 ## Description

-This Python script is designed to automate the analysis and cleaning of temporary email domains from CSV files.
+This Python script is designed to automate the analysis and cleaning of temporary email domains from CSV files and serves to generate a blocklist for domains used to host temporary email domains.
 It performs the following tasks:

 1. Imports a main CSV file.
 2. De-duplicates entries based on a specified column.